-The Aquaculture Engineering Program enables professionals to contribute in the efficient production of aquatic food and derived products, serving both public and private organizations.
+The Aquaculture Engineering Program enables professionals to contribute to the efficient production of aquatic food and derived products, serving both public and private organizations.

-The program counts with seven laboratories aimed at research and production (marine and freshwater fish farming, shrimp farming, shellfish farming, seaweed farming, pathology and nutrition), and two experimental farms for the cultivation of aquatic organisms.
+The program has seven laboratories aimed at research and production (marine and freshwater fish farming, shrimp farming, shellfish farming, seaweed farming, pathology and nutrition), and two experimental farms for the cultivation of aquatic organisms.

 The Aquaculture Engineering student gets an interdisciplinary view of the field, in a diverse range of subject areas and disciplines:

 - Biology, with focus on taxonomy and morphology of aquatic organisms;

 - Embryology, larval development, ecophysiology, life cycles, pathology of aquatic organisms;

 - Artificial ecosystems used in aquaculture, as well as natural ecosystems associated with them in terms of their dynamics, control limits and manipulation;